 Jerkass Woobie: Filch qualifies when his cat, Mrs. Norris, gets petrified.
 Also when it turns out he's unable to perform magic despite being wizard-born.
 No wonder the guy hates Hogwarts students so much.

 Lucius Malfoy's plot in the second book amounts to this.
 Arthur Weasley is going to pass some law that makes it harder for him to be evil.
 So he puts in an old Dark Arts object cursed by Voldemort himself into Ginny Weasley's cauldron.
-He rids himself of evidence of his genuine loyalty to Voldemort and compromises Weasley's reputation when his own daughter gets possesses and attacks students.
+He rids himself of evidence of his genuine loyalty to Voldemort and compromises Weasley's reputation when his own daughter gets possessed and attacks students.
 Oh and he uses that to get Dumbledore dismissed from Hogwarts.
 Even when Harry unearths the truth, Malfoy points out that he has no real evidence to pin the blame on him.
 Unfortunately for him, Voldemort returns and he finds out what happened to that diary he gave Lucius for safe keeping and as a sign of the latter's loyalty.
 It also contained Voldemort's Soul Jar but Malfoy didn't know that.

 They Wasted a Perfectly Good Character: One Mugglenet book suggested the basilisk to be this.
 It's apparently intelligent, centuries old, and Harry can understand its speech, but it only shows up at the end and mostly acts like a generic monster, rather than giving the audience any signs of even being a character.

-Ernie "They say the real reason You-Know-Who was after Potter was because he didn't want another Dark Lord competing with him.
+Ernie "They say the real reason You-Know-Who was after Potter was because he didn't want another Dark Lord competing with him."

 What an Idiot: In the film, Lucius Malfoy attempts to cast the killing curse on Harry right outside of Dumbledore's office.

 Woolseyism: Voldemort's Significant Anagram name, revealed in this book, in the original was Tom Marvolo Riddle, an anagram of "I am Lord Voldemort."
-Translations changed various parts of his name; for example, in the German version, his name was Tom Vorlost Riddle, which becomes "...ist Lord Voldemort" (is Lord Voldemort).
+Translations changed various parts of his name; for example, in the German version, his name was Tom Vorlost Riddle, which becomes "... ist Lord Voldemort" (is Lord Voldemort).
 Something is gained in the German version particular here, as his middle name sounds an awful lot like Verlust, meaning "loss," which applies to Voldemort in a variety of ways.

 Other languages aren't quite so lucky.
 Just ask Tom Elvis Jedusor, of the French translation.